ducky786/FastPad/README.md

 # CAD
 The case is made up of 2 3D printed parts the top and the bottom.
 They are both held together with M2 x 16mm screws!
+I really loved how this turned out beucase it was my first time cadding and this took the most time in the whole project! very happy with the results!!!

 # BOM
 * 1x xiao 2040